checkly/docs.checklyhq.com/site/content/docs/integrations/prometheus-v2.md

 increase(checkly_check_result_total{status="failing"}[24h]) / ignoring(status) sum without (status) (increase(checkly_check_result_total[24h]))
 ```

-The `checkly_check_result_total` counter is reset to `0` every hour.
-Prometheus handles resets automatically, so it is possible to use all its functions.

 #### Histogram averages

 The different histogram metrics can all be used to compute averages.
 For example, query the average web vitals times for a check using: